magzim21/template/README.md

 ![protect branch](https://public-bk-for-pics.s3.ca-central-1.amazonaws.com/git-template/CleanShot+2022-06-09+at+17.49.55.jpg)
 - Consider enabling [discussions](https://docs.github.com/en/discussions).
 Settings ➡️ Features ➡️ Discussions.
 Your community will be thankful for this nice channel to **discuss&collaborate**.
 - Consider enabling [github wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis).
 It is made for development/contributors documentation.
 - Consider enabling [Github pages](https://pages.github.com/).
 Settings ➡️ Pages.
-It is static website to **host user documentation**.
-Conventionally hosted on `gh-pages` branch.
+It is static website to **host user documentation**. n
+- ntionally hosted on `gh-pages` branch.
     - Consider adding a [custom domain to Github Pages](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain).
 Like this one [github.maxim.run](http://github.maxim.run/).
 It is just a `CNAME`.
 - Create a logo for your project within 1 sec with this AI tool (namelix.com)[https://namelix.com/].
 It generates a bunch of unique names from your keywords, makes stylish logos with corporate identities for each.